 Senator Novelle E. Francis, Jr.

-In January 2015, after a successful election campaign, Senator Francis was sworn in to the 31st Legislature of the Virgin Islands.
-As a senator, he has focused on economic development, education and improving quality of life issues.
-Senator Francis has made the school to prison pipeline a priority, and hosted the first annual Crime Prevention Symposium in February 2016 to begin discussions on this phenomenon with key stakeholders and community members.
+Senator Francis enters the 33rd Legislature of the Virgin Islands with a strong legislative record on education, economic development and quality of life issues.
+As a Senator in the 31st and 32nd Legislatures, he has championed legislation that gives local workers hiring preference on publicly funded projects (Act 7861) and expands the public school curriculum to require civics courses for all public high school students (Act 7934).
+Senator Francis has also made breaking the school to prison pipeline a priority and hosted the first annual Crime Prevention Symposium in February 2016 to begin discussions on this phenomenon with key stakeholders and community members.

-Vice Chair - COMMITTEE ON HOMELAND SECURITY, JUSTICE, AND PUBLIC SAFETY
+Member - COMMITTEE ON HOMELAND SECURITY, JUSTICE & PUBLIC SAFETY

 Member - COMMITTEE ON GOVERNMENT OPERATIONS, CONSUMERS & VETERANS AFFAIR

 Member - COMMITTEE ON HOUSING, TRANSPORTATION, INFRASTURE & TELECOMMUNICATIONS